CarlosSanabriaM/notion-payrolls-from-disk-to-table/README.md

 # Payrolls from disk to Notion table

-This script uploads a bunch of payrolls to a Notion table and Google Drive.
+This script uploads a bunch of payrolls to a Notion database and Google Drive.

 * The file itself is stored in Google Drive
 * Some info and the URL of each file is also stored in a Notion database